 - Provide business evidence to show that you are earning an income in the professional photographic industry.

-Assessments are completed anonymously (applicants use their four digit membership number with their assessment form to ensure confidentiality), by an Accreditation Assessment Panel, made up of three to five judges.
-At least 60% of the panel are made up of Associates, Masters, or Grand Masters the Institute.
+Assessments are completed anonymously (applicants use their membership number with their assessment form to ensure confidentiality), by an Accreditation Assessment Panel, made up of three to five Accredited members.

 WHAT ACCREDITATION MEANS